ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 # Code actions

+[Code actions](https://code.visualstudio.com/docs/editor/refactoring#_code-actions-quick-fixes-and-refactorings) is a feature in the VS Code Editor that enables **quick fixes** and code **refactoring** suggestions.
-The Ballerina VS Code extension provides code actions for the two scenarios below.
+The Ballerina VS Code extension enables the following code actions.

-1. Quick fixes for selected diagnostics
-2. Refactoring to improve code readability and suggest best practices

-### Quick fixes
+## Quick fixes

 Quick fixes are suggested based on the diagnostics displayed at a given cursor position.
 The Ballerina VS Code extension provides a wide range of quick fixes to such diagnostics.

 #### Quick fixes for variable assignment

-The code actions below are available for creating a variable.
+The following code actions are available as quick fixes when the `Variable assignment required` diagnostic is identified in your code.

-- `Create variable`: Create a variable for an expression in which the `Variable assignment required` diagnostic is present.
+- `Create variable`: Create a variable for an expression.
-- `Create variable and type guard`: Create a type guard to handle the error gracefully when the `Variable assignment required` diagnostic is present.
+- `Create variable and type guard`: Create a type guard to handle the error gracefully.
-- `Create variable and check error`: Add a check expression when the `Variable assignment required` diagnostic is present.
+- `Create variable and check error`: Add a check expression.
-- `Ignore return value`: Ignore the return value of a function call or a method call with `_` in which the `Variable assignment required` diagnostic is present.
+- `Ignore return value`: Ignore the return value of a function call or a method call with `_`.

   <img src="https://github.com/wso2/docs-ballerina-visual-studio-code-plugin/blob/main/en/docs/img/quick-fixes-for-variable-assignments.gif?raw=true" width="100%" />

 #### Quick fixes for type inference

-The code actions below are available for type inference.
+The following quick fixes are available for type inference.

 - `Create variable with type`: Create a variable for a remote method expression in which the `Cannot infer the 'typedesc' argument for parameter` diagnostic is present.